bpmconsultag/harvester/README.md

 ## Requirements

-- Ansible 2.10 or higher
+- Ansible 2.15 or higher
 - Python 3.8 or higher
 - harvesterpy Python library (see below for local development)
+- passlib Python library (required for password hashing in cloud-init)
 - Access to a SUSE Harvester HCI cluster

 ## Installation